 Excelling in Academics

-When applying to Law School, make sure to include ALL transcripts to your LSAC account, including transfer and dual credit from your time in high school.
-After submitting all grades, LSAC will generate a new GPA for the student; including grade replacement course grades and summer classes.
-Most often a student's GPA will appear lower on their law school applications.
+When applying to law school, make sure to include ALL transcripts to your LSAC account, including transfer and dual credit from your time in high school.
+LSAC will then generate your new GPA which also includes grade replacement course grades and summer classes.
+Typically, a student's GPA will appear lower on their law school applications.
 This is expected and nothing to stress too much over.
-Remember, all students applying will most likely see the same change.
+All students applying will most likely see the same change.

-Throughout your undergraduate degree, make sure to take challenging courses that will prepare you for the rigorous test that is Law School.
-Form strong, professional relationships with your professors by visiting during office hours and actively engaging in class.
-These may result in fabulous Letters of Recommendation when application time rolls around.
+Throughout your undergraduate career, take challenging courses that will prepare you for the rigorousness of law school.
+Form strong, professional relationships with your professors by visiting their office hours and actively engaging in class.
+These relationships may prove beneficial when you need a letter of recommendation for your law school application.

-Can you recommend any classes that will help me as a PreLaw student?
+What classes will help me as a PreLaw student?

-- In general, PreLaw students should seek to improve their writing, reading comprehension, logical reasoning and analytical thinking skills through their coursework.
-Success in law school (and success on the Law School Admission Test) relates to these skills.
+- Try to enroll in courses that will improve your writing, reading comprehension, logical reasoning, and analytical thinking skills.
+Success on the LSAT and in law school relates to these skills.